A Guide to Murchison Falls National Park

 Why Visit Murchison Falls National Park

-Murchison Falls National Park is rated as not only one of the largest conservation areas but a prime destination for wildlife safaris in Uganda.
+Murchison Falls National Park is rated as not only one of the largest conservation areas but a prime destination for Uganda safaris.
 The Park is one of the oldest in Uganda and It was declared national park in 1952.
 The park has received many notable visitors including statesmen like Sir Winston Churchill who referred to it as the Kew Gardens in his book – My African Journey.

 The park contains the spectacular Murchison Falls as well as a great variety of outstanding scenery, natural features and plant and animal communities.

-This national park is the largest conservation area in Uganda and gas abundant wildlife including the lions, leopards, giraffes, crocodiles as well as the hippos.
+This national park is the largest conservation area in Uganda and has abundant wildlife including the lions, leopards, giraffes, crocodiles as well as the hippos.

 On this guide, you’ll find all you need to know to plan a safari to the Murchison Falls National Park with a lot of information to know about the park, how to get there, maps and details on what to see and do.
 You’re sure to discover something truly memorable.